Welcome Week at Shenandoah University

 First Year Seminar Academic Fair | 1:30-3:30 p.m. | Wilkins Athletics & Events Center

 Connect with Shenandoah’s programs and services that will support your academic journey.
-Bring your sweet tooth and energy for this interactive and fun afternoon.
+Check-in with your First-Year Seminar (FYS) mentor and meet classmates while enjoying sweet treats.
+Bring energy for this interactive and fun afternoon.
 This is a required event for all first-year and transfer students.
+Have questions?
+Your FYS mentor will reach out in advance to help you navigate this event.
 For more information, contact Sarah Celec at fys@su.edu.

 Luau with Ice Cream Truck | 5:30-7:30 p.m. | The Village Courtyard